In the United States, not all crime is created equal.

 As global trade and markets have expanded exponentially over the years, fraudulent activities, have followed the same trend.
 With such a complex underlying structure, there are many opportunities for criminals to take part in fraudulent investment schemes.

 Common criminal offenses in this field include investment fraud, Ponzi schemes, pyramid schemes, and market manipulation.
+Victims of these frauds should contact White Law Group Attorneys at Law, or a similar law firm to make sure they get their compensations.

 #2.
 Corporate Fraud